Grief Workshop

 Many people who are stuck in grief find themselves caught in repetitive thinking.
 Their thoughts can go around and around, and they are trapped in a cycle of thoughts without changing the feelings underneath.

 It can be hard to break that cycle of thinking.
-Seeking help from sources that provide more thoughts can be somewhat helpful as long as we can go deeper, into our sadness and other feelings.
+Seeking help from sources that provide more thoughts can be somewhat helpful as long as we can go deeper into our sadness and other feelings.

 Grief support groups, psychotherapy, retreats, and workshops can be helpful.
-Talking about our grief can help our understanding of our pain, and for some, that is all that is needed,
+Talking about our grief can help our understanding of our pain, and for some, that is all that is needed.

-While we do discuss grief at our grief workshops, most of our work is radically different: We primarily focus on working through the feelings that are tied into these thoughts.
+While we do discuss grief at our grief workshops, most of our work is radically different: We primarily focus on working through the feelings tied into these thoughts.
 Read on to learn more about our approach.

 Working Through Feelings